Faculty of Science and Engineering Better World Initiatives

 - Provide a project update halfway through the project to share progress.

-- Complete a simple ‘end of project’ report to demonstrate how you have made a difference.
-Summarising the initiative, outcomes, impact the initiative had, learning and expenditure.
+- Complete a simple ‘end of project’ report to showcase how you’ve made a "Better World” (e.g. a case study, video or poster to be discussed with the SR EDIA team after your project concludes), summarising the initiative, outcomes, impact the initiative had, learning and expenditure.
 This report could then form the basis of your entry into the next University or Faculty Social Responsibility Awards.

 - Showcase your project's work.
 For example, at the Better World Celebration event; on social media; a hub post; or as a case study for Social Responsibility reporting.